13 Fun Things to Do in Helsinki in a Weekend

 Helsinki in January: when the invitation hit my inbox, I felt shivers all over my body.
 Wasn’t it going to be extremely cold?
 And maybe a bit boring?
 I couldn’t have been more wrong.
 Helsinki is a great city for a city trip, and the weather wasn’t as cold as I expected!
-There’s all sorts of attractions and things to do to keep you busy in Helsinki during your city trip.
-I’m sharing my 11 highlights with you!
+There’s all sorts of attractions and fun things to do in Helsinki in a weekend!
+I’m sharing my top picks plus some tips below!

 At the bottom of the cathedral’s stairs you’ll find Senate Square, which is the center of the city.
 Though not a lot happens here, it’s located in between buildings with beautiful architecture.
 In the middle of the square you’ll find a statue of Alexander II.

-The harbour is an important and central part of the center of Helsinki.
-Some boats in the harbour are even functioning as a restaurant!
-The market square of Helsinki is located in the harbour as well.
+The Harbour is an important and central part of the center of Helsinki.
+Some boats in the harbor even function as a restaurant!
+The market square of Helsinki is located in the harbor as well.
 During the winter it’s a bit desolated, but during summer it’s supposedly quite busy and you’ll be able to find all sorts of market stalls here.

 When you’re visiting the harbour you’ll also find an amazing food hall: the Old Market Hall.
 It feels like you go back in time a hundred years when you enter this market hall.
 You can find all sorts of delicacies or grab a cup of coffee with your friends.

 If you want to go shopping, make sure you go to Aleksanterinkatu (great Scrabble word).
 Here you’ll find all the big chains, but also some smaller or local shops.